We are a young family building our home in Raja Ampat.

 We are working with the local community to build our home as ecologically friendly as we can and use as many permaculture ideas as we can.
 We have a huge hugelkultur garden around 80 fruit trees and have planted over 250 trees in total and about the same amount of orchids and other plants.
 We work with the local community to protect the reefs and surrounding area and we’d like to start more projects with the local community.

-However, at the moment we are only looking for skilled work wood, electrics, plumbing, permaculture, arborist, grafting, cement work, tiling.
+However, at the moment we are only looking for skilled work wood, electrics, plumbing, permaculture, arborist, grafting, cement work (building a pizza oven .)), tiling.
 We have a cook and nanny but if you have a lot of cooking experience we can also always use some new receipes :).

 This website has some good local advice: